heyLu/w/introducing-quickstart.md

     ...
     All tests passed!

+And finally, you can even fetch and run projects from github in one
+step:

+    $ qst -remote github.com/heyLu/qst/examples/hello_web.rb

 # How does it work?

 In most cases `qst` looks for certain files to determine the project